rbinghamjr/Election_Analysis/README.md

 largest_county_percentage = 0
 ```

 The use of the following for loop captures the county information from the created county dictionary.
+There is a similar for loop utilized for the candidate information as well.
 The code ends with the ability to write this information to the file for easier reading:

 ```
     for county in county_list: